Johnston & Murphy

-Johnston & Murphy is an American footwear and clothing company.
-A wholly owned subsidiary of Genesco Inc. and based in Nashville, Tennessee, Johnston & Murphy designs, sources, markets and distributes footwear, apparel, leather goods and luggage.
-The Johnston & Murphy Group is divided into two operating divisions: Retail Operations and Wholesale.
-The Retail Operations division sells Johnston & Murphy branded products for men and women to customers in the United States and 92 foreign countries via the johnstonmurphy.com website and sells products to customers in the United States via direct mail catalogs and 168 company-owned retail shops located in malls and airports and company-owned factory stores located in outlet malls.
-The Wholesale division distributes footwear products to more than 2100 department stores and independent specialty shops located in the United States and 15 foreign countries.
+Johnston & Murphy is an American footwear and clothing company based in Nashville, Tennessee.
+Johnston & Murphy designs, sources, markets and distributes footwear, apparel, leather goods and luggage.
+A subsidiary of Genesco, the Johnston & Murphy Group operates retail and wholesale businesses.

 History

 Johnston & Murphy traces its roots to the William J. Dudley Shoe Company, founded in 1850 in Newark, New Jersey by William J. Dudley, a European immigrant and master craftsman who had been schooled in the classic tradition of English shoemaking.
 The William J. Dudley Shoe Company specialized in quality, highly durable work shoes for men, women and children.
 During its first 25 years, the company's growth forced five moves to increasingly larger locations.
-The Factory was originally located in a 3 story structure on Market Street, near Lawrence Street, close to Pennsylvania Station.
-It has been noted by the late historian William Starr Myers that Charles Goodyear, inventor of the Goodyear Welt was a frequent visitor of Dudley's, conferring into the night with Dudley.
+The Factory was originally located in a three-story structure on Market Street, near Lawrence Street, close to Pennsylvania Station.
+It has been noted by the late historian William Starr Myers that Charles Goodyear, inventor of the Goodyear Welt, was a frequent visitor of Dudley's, conferring into the night with Dudley.

 In 1880, Newark businessman James Johnston joined the company as Dudley's partner.
 Johnston's vision was to expand product lines and distribution channels.
 The company took the durability of its work shoes and built that into a line of higher-fashion footwear, which quickly became popular.
 In 1881, founder William Dudley died, and Johnston assumed control of the company under a new name, The James Johnston Company.
 A Manufacturing Journal Published in 1887, however, indicates W.H.
-Dudley was Succeeded in 1879 by James Johnston.
+Dudley was succeeded in 1879 by James Johnston.

-In 1882, William A. Murphy, another prominent Newark businessman from a distinguished family was intrigued by the success of Johnston's local shoe company.
+In 1882, William A. Murphy, another prominent Newark businessman from a distinguished family, was intrigued by the success of Johnston's local shoe company.
 A partnership was formed and the company became known as Johnston & Murphy.
-By 1887, Johnston & Murphy was producing over two thousand pairs of shoes and slippers weekly in a 7 story factory with 250 operators and steam driven equipment.
+By 1887, Johnston & Murphy was producing over two thousand pairs of shoes and slippers weekly in a seven-story factory with 250 operators and steam-driven equipment.
 In 1892, the firm occupied a newly built factory on 46 to 54 Lincoln Street in the Springfield Belmont Section of Newark, between Mercer and Court Streets.
 This factory was later expanded to nearly twice its size in 1925.